Select Page

 After leaving QE, James read Economics at Manchester University, gaining a first-class degree.
 He joined Conservative campaign headquarters as a researcher, then became a freelance journalist, writing leaders for the Daily Telegraph and opinion pieces for the Guardian and The Spectator.

-After that, he set up Share to Buy, which is described as a ‘one-stop shop’ for those needing affordable housing and for first-time buyers.
+After that, he set up Share to Buy, which is described as a ‘one-stop shop’ for affordable housing and first-time buyers.
 The business includes a shared-ownership property portal and a mortgage broker, and it hosts the London Home Show.
 The portal lists all the properties available from the Mayor of London’s FIRST STEPS scheme, providing the platform at no cost to the taxpayer.

-James Cartlidge lives in Assington, near Sudbury, with his wife Emily and four children.
+James lives in Assington, near Sudbury, with his wife Emily and four children.
 She is the daughter of Sir Gerald Howarth, Aldershot’s Conservative MP.
 The couple survived the Asian tsunami whilst on honeymoon in Sri Lanka in 2004 because their hotel was the only one in their resort left standing.

 Until becoming an MP, James was a councillor for Babergh District Council in South Suffolk.
 He first stood for Parliament in 2005, in Lewisham Deptford, where he finished third.